apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication-Triggers.md

 https://.../cas/login?service=...&<PARAMETER_NAME>=<MFA_PROVIDER_ID>
 ```

+The same strategy also applied to triggers that are based on request/session attributes, which tend to get used for internal communications between APIs and CAS components specially when designing addons and extensions.

 ## Principal Attribute Per Application

 As a hybrid option, MFA can be triggered for a specific application registered inside the CAS service registry, provided